xXleowXx/gitlab-charts/doc/charts/registry/metadata_database.md

   - [Three-step migration](#three-step-migration).
 Recommended for larger container registries.

 NOTE:
-Users have reported step one import completed at [rates of 2 to 4 TB per hour](https://gitlab.com/gitlab-org/gitlab/-/issues/423459).
+Users have reported the one-step import completed at [rates of 2 to 4 TB per hour](https://gitlab.com/gitlab-org/gitlab/-/issues/423459).
-At the slower speed, registries with over 100TB of data could take longer than 48 hours.
+At the slower speed, registries with over 100 TB of data could take longer than 48 hours.

 ### Before you start